mozartamadeus1756/DADJOKE/README.md

 # DAD JOKE API

-This is a eazy web application that fetches random dad jokes from **icanhazdadjoke** API and displayes them on the page, when the **GET** **DADAJOKE** is pressed.
+This is a easy web application that fetches random dad jokes from **icanhazdadjoke** API and displayes them on the page, when the **GET** **DADAJOKE** is pressed.
 It is styled with a bright yellow background and a bright button you just have to click!

 ***